ThreeStirrups/BaseTheme/readme.md

-Base Theme
+Genesis Base Theme
 =========
-This is the starter template for all Three Stirrups themes
+This is the starter template for all Three Stirrups genesis themes

 ##TODO